Make "batctl log" usable with network namespaces

 Currently, this fails as the socket is only available via debugfs right now.
 And for debugfs we have no namespace support.

-#2 Updated by Linus Lüssing almost 2 years ago
+#2 Updated by Linus Lüssing about 2 years ago

 I only had a brief look at the network namespace code so far.
 But it seems to me that we cannot easily create subdirectories in debugfs for per network namespace sockets as the NS name is something specific to ip-netns, userland, mapped in /var/run.
 In kernelspace it seems PIDs are used internally instead?